ChuSong327/NunuNails_frontend/README.md

 # MEAN/Full Stack Project - Nunu Nails

 * Nunu Nails is a full-stack project that applies MEAN stack.
-* It is a project created and designed based on the request from an owner of a local Salon, who wants to display and sell her products online.
+* It is a project created and designed based on the request from local Salon, who wants to display and sell their products online.
+* The project's frontend is deployed on Github page; the backend is deployed on AWS using Elastic Beanstalk; database is hosted on mLab.
-* The project is still in developing process (*backend is not deployed yet*), therefore, the live demo can only display frontend where it doesn't require data from database.
+* The project is still in developing process， currently working on resolving CORS issue.

 [Live](http://www.nununails.com/#/homepage "Nunu Nails")